Academic Options and Interventions

 The HCC also provides counseling services and the evaluation, prescription, and management of psychiatric medications.
 Clinicians at the HCC are particularly suited to dealing with issues affecting college students and the unique student body at Reed.

-Students who are experiencing difficulties with their on-campus housing should meet with their Resident Director to discuss possible solutions.
-A Resident Director can help mediate a roommate issue, resolve facilities concerns, or discuss the possibility of moving to a different room or residence hall on-campus.
+Students who are experiencing difficulties with their on-campus housing should meet with their Area Coordinator to discuss possible solutions.
+An Area Coordinator can help mediate a roommate issue, resolve facilities concerns, or discuss the possibility of moving to a different room or residence hall on-campus.

 Interpersonal and Campus Life Concerns